Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Results

 and frequency dependence assumes ``slow cooling"

 where we choose p = 2.5, and where $\nu_m$ is the characteristic synchrotron frequency,

 This is a simplified version of the emission model in \cite{hendrik}.

 We show the light curve in Figure \ref{fig:lightcurve} for $\Gamma = 30$.
-To single out signatures of Rayleigh-Taylor, we compare 1D and 2D results.
+To single out signatures of RT, we compare 1D and 2D results.
 The forward shock emission is unaffected, as the forward shock is not perturbed by the instability.
-The reverse shock emission is affected by the instability; the peak magnitude is not diminished significantly, but the peak occurs at a later time in 2D than in 1D.
+The primary impact on the reverse shock is to modify its Lorentz factor, and its value of $\nu_m$ at the peak reverse shock emission time, which changes the time this peak enters the observed frequency band.
+The peak magnitude is not diminished significantly, but the peak occurs at a later time in 2D than in 1D.
+This light curve is intended to qualitatively demonstrate the impact of RT; a more careful calculation of light curves with a radiation transfer code will be carried out in a future work.